A little bit about us…

 In 1926 the farm was taken over by a neighbouring cement works.
 Archibald moved to a tenancy on a farm near Margate belonging to St John’s College, Cambridge.

 The land was fertile and the climate mild enough to grow winter broccoli, new potatoes and other vegetables for the London markets.
-In 1936 he bought Thorne Farm, Ramsgate which he built up with the support of his two sons John and Robert.
+In 1936 he bought Thorne Farm, Ramsgate and with the help of his two sons John and Robert, the farm grew into a flourishing business.

 Vegetable farming was not readily mechanised, at times there were more than 200 staff on the farm harvesting cauliflowers and new potatoes for the London markets and several of the UK supermarkets.
-In 2008 Robert decided to change the direction of the farm as eating habits were changing and people were spending more on salad crops and less on vegetables.
-He ceased growing cauliflowers, sold some land for glasshouse salad production that provided 300 new jobs and passed the running of the farm to his son, Archie.
+In 2008 Robert decided to change the direction of the farm.
+The traditional British diet of meat and two vegetables was being replaced by a more Mediterranean diet of salad, tomatoes and peppers.
+In 2009 he ceased growing cauliflowers and sold a portion of the farm for glasshouse salad production, providing 300 new jobs.
+He has since passed the running of the farm to his son, Archie.

 Robert Montgomery